fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 Note

-The text corpus, `file.txt`{.literal}, can be found at this location:
+The text corpus, `file.txt`, can be found at this location:
 <https://packt.live/30cu54z>[](https://packt.live/30cu54z)

 After downloading the file, place it in the same directory as the